Panaji: Other attractions

 Salim Ali Bird Sanctuary is a bird sanctuary named after the ornithologist Dr. Salim Ali.
 The sanctuary, located in the village of Chorão, near Panaji, plays host to rare and endangered bird species—both migratory and resident.

 Goa is famous for its beaches, and Miramar, Bambolim, and Dona Paula are three popular beaches located near Panaji.

-Dona Paula is the meeting point for two of Goa's famous rivers, Zuari and Mandovi.
+Dona Paula is the meeting point for two of Goa's major rivers, Zuari and Mandovi.
 These two rivers meet at the Arabian Sea.
 The official residence of the governor of Goa, known as Cabo Raj Bhavan, is situated on the westernmost tip of Dona Paula.

 Miramar Beach is one of the more crowded beaches in Goa, which remains full with local and international tourists throughout the year.

-Also located near Panaji, is the Goa Science Centre which was opened to the public in December 2001.
+Also located near Panaji, the Goa Science Centre was opened to the public in December 2001.
 The Caculo Mall is also located in St. Inez near Panaji.
-Also Madhuban Complex, at St. Inez is very popular among Panjimites.
+The Madhuban Complex, at St. Inez, is also very popular among Panjimites.

-Panaji is widely acknowledged as being both the Casino capital and Gin capital of India.

 Education

-The renovated building of Goa Medical College (established in 1842 as Escola Médico-Cirúrgica de [Nova] Goa) in Campal.
-The institution has since been relocated and this building now serves as the headquarters of the Entertainment Society of Goa.
+The renovated building of Goa Medical College (established in 1842 as Escola Médico-Cirúrgica de Goa) in Campal.
+The institution has since been relocated and this building now serves as the headquarters of the Entertainment Society of Goa (ESG).

 Goa's only state university, the Goa University, is situated at Taleigão on the outskirts of Panaji.
 Some other educational institutes in Panaji are: